frankhart2018/simple-gen/exp-5/README.md

 ![State](images/state.png)

-In this position the state is [1, -2, -5, 2] which corresponds to the distance in x, y, and direction in x, y towards the food particle.
+In this position the state is [1, -2, -5, 2] which corresponds to the distance in x, y, to the food particles.

 ## Actions